-£1.5 million Compensation Awarded in Head Injury Claim
+£1.5 million Compensation for Head Injury in Cycling Accident

 A Serious Injury Case Study - Client Situation